Circoolbilog/Philfida-abaca-app/README.md

 - 🎯 Real-time disease identification using TensorFlow Lite models
 - 📍 Location-based disease tracking and monitoring
 - 📊 Comprehensive disease information and management recommendations
-- 🔍 Image gallery for reviewing previous detections
+- 🔍 Image gallery for reviewing previous detections with delete functionality
 - 🌐 Offline-first functionality with cloud sync capabilities
+- 📦 **NEW**: Bounding box visualization to show exact detection locations
+- 🏆 **NEW**: Multi-disease detection with confidence-based ranking
+- ⭐ **NEW**: Visual indicators for highest confidence detections
+- 🎨 **NEW**: Modern Material Design 3 interface

 ## Project Structure